Benefits of Monotonicity in Safe Exploration with Gaussian Processes: Experiments

 \section{Experiments}

-In this section, we present experimental results for \textsc{\sffamily M-SafeUCB}, and compare the performance to other representative algorithms for safe Bayesian optimisation.
+In this section, we present experimental results for \textsc{\sffamily M-SafeUCB}, and compare the performance to other representative algorithms for safe Bayesian optimisation \footnote{The code is available at \url{https://github.com/arpanlosalka/m-safeucb}.}.
 The experiments serve to (i) investigate the cumulative regret of \textsc{\sffamily M-SafeUCB} and compare against baselines, (ii) compare the boundary of the sub-level set estimated by \textsc{\sffamily M-SafeUCB} with the actual boundary, and (iii) verify that unsafe points are not sampled during the optimisation.

-We emphasise that the main goal of this paper is not to have our algorithm outperform or ``replace'' any baselines, nor to provide a comprehensive set of experiments.
+We emphasise that the main goal of this paper is not to have our algorithm outperform or ``replace'' any baselines.
 Rather, our main goal is to investigate the benefits of monotonicity, particularly from a theoretical standpoint.
-In fact, our experiments will serve as evidence that even the simplest baselines can also benefit from the presence of the safety variable $s$.

-We provide the main information regarding the functions, algorithms, and implementation here, and provide more details in Appendix \ref{sec:exp_details}.
+We provide the main information regarding the functions, algorithms, and implementation here, and provide more details in Appendix B.

-\paragraph{Synthetic Data:} We first evaluate the performance of \textsc{\sffamily M-SafeUCB} on three functions with inputs $s \in [0,1]$ and $x \in [0,2]$.
-We use 2D functions here for easier visualization, and present a 3D example in Appendix \ref{sec:exp_details}.

-One of the functions, $f_1$, is a modification of the Booth function $f_B$, where the changes are made primarily to adapt the function to the assumptions in our problem setup: